jrosdahl/iflipb/README.md

 * `iflipb-format-buffers-height` (default `5`)

-  Minibuffer height for displaying buffers.
-This variable determines the height of displaying buffers by `iflipb-format-buffers-vertically`.
-If this value is larger than the height indicated by `max-mini-window-height`, the height of `max-mini-window-height` is used.
+  Minibuffer height for displaying buffers when using `iflipb-format-buffers-vertically`.
+The actual height will not exceed the height indicated by `max-mini-window-height`.

 About